Chinese Gold Market

-The WGC estimates that there are over 100,000 retail jewellery stores across China, owned by a cross-section of entities from large groups, such as China National Gold Corp, to Hong Kong based jewellery companies such as Chow Tai Fook and also many smaller local operators.
+The WGC estimates that there are over 100,000 retail jewellery stores across China (see “understanding_chinas_gold_market report from the World Gold Council, July 2014) owned by a cross-section of entities from large groups, such as China National Gold Corp, to Hong Kong based jewellery companies such as Chow Tai Fook and also many smaller local operators.
 According to the World Gold Council, mainland Chinese gold jewellery demand totalled 807 tonnes in 2014. and 783.5 tonnes in 2015.

 Chinese Investment gold demand

 Thousands of Chinese bank branches and jewellers also stock investment grade small gold bars.
 These bars are 9999 fine, and include kilobars, through 100g and 50g weights down to very small 5g bars, and also bars produced in denominations of the traditional tael weight system.
 According to the World Gold Council, mainland Chinese investment gold bar (and coin) demand was 166 tonnes in 2014, and 201 tonnes in 2015.